htnnguyen/ITD_TES/doc/TESP_DesignDoc.rst

 ITD Test Cases
 --------------------------------------

 Each ITD test case models a DSO-managed distribution system linked to an ISO-managed transmission system.
-Distribution system transactions are conducted in accordance with a PowerMatcher TES design, and transmission system transactions are conducted in accordance with a twosettlement system consisting of daily ISO-managed DAM and RTM operations with grid congestion handled by LMP.
+Distribution system transactions are conducted in accordance with a PowerMatcher TES design, and transmission system transactions are conducted in accordance with a two-settlement system consisting of daily ISO-managed DAM and RTM operations with grid congestion handled by LMP.
-As depicted in Figure.
-6, the distribution system consists of a 13-bus distribution grid populated with households dispersed across 15 bus loads.
+As depicted in Figure 6, the distribution system consists of a 13-bus distribution grid populated with households dispersed across 15 bus loads.
 Each household has two basic types of appliances: (i) conventional (non-priceresponsive) load; and (ii) an HVAC system locally managed by a smart price-responsive controller with bang-bang (ON/OFF) control settings.
-As depicted in Figure.
-7, the transmission system consists of a 5-bus transmission grid populated by five GenCos, three regular LSEs 1-3, and the DSO functioning as an additional LSE 4 at transmission bus 3.
+As depicted in Figure 7, the transmission system consists of a 5-bus transmission grid populated by five GenCos, three regular LSEs 1-3, and the DSO functioning as an additional LSE 4 at transmission bus 3.

 |image6|